 Infrastructure provides the foundation for a healthy economy.
-Now that we have successfully transitioned from a state of emergency into an ongoing public health management response, we are renewing our focus on the long-term health of our economy by continuing to invest in rebuilding our infrastructure across the entire state with an appreciation of the particular needs and challenges of Appalachian Maryland.
+We are focused on the long-term health of our economy by continuing to invest in rebuilding our infrastructure across the entire state with an appreciation of the particular needs and challenges of Appalachian Maryland.
 We are focused on leveraging resources and collaborating with partners to improve infrastructure throughout the rural region.
 We prioritize projects to develop and support basic infrastructure for community and economic development.
 We also prioritize projects that promote a balanced transportation system, which will enhance economic growth and investment potential in the region.